-Don’t allow yourself to be derailed by minor mistakes on camera.
-Just keep going.
-It also helps to learn to laugh at your flubs and take those mistakes in stride.
+Our take: Don’t allow yourself to be derailed by minor mistakes.
+If you stumble on camera, pause, compose yourself and then keep going.
+It also helps to learn to laugh at your flubs and take your mistakes in stride.

-Don’t let fear stop you from picking up a skill that is today, a key part of achieving success.
+Don’t let fear stop you from picking up a skill that is a key part of achieving success today.